 2. Towel

-This is even more important in CrossFit where you’re going to be working incredibly hard, dripping with sweat, and surrounded by other people.
-This is a recipe for disaster or general gross-ness if you don’t mop up after yourself and stay dry.
+Towels are essential to all gym gear but especially CrossFit.
+All of the CrossFit exercises are intense and demanding.
+You’ll be working hard, dripping sweat, and surrounded by other people.
+Attempting CrossFit without a towel is a recipe for disaster and general grossness if you don’t mop up after yourself and stay dry.

-If you sit in your sweat, you increase your risk of poor skin condition and risk of infection.
+Furthermore, you increase your risk of poor skin condition and risk of infection if you sit in your sweat.
 Deal with it before it’s a problem – dry off and stay clean.

 Preview | Product | |